-(1) The Motivation and the Hypothesis
+(1) Motivation and Hypothesis

-After the crash of the stock market, the number of bankruptcy in Japan steadily increased throughout the 1990s and the total amount of debt outstanding of bankrupt firms had its peak in 2000 (Figure 1).
-The number of bankruptcy was very moderate for listed companies.
-In contrast, there were dramatic increases of bankruptcies for small and medium firms in the late 1990s and in the early 2000s.
-Low profitability of small and medium firms might be one of the sources of their bankruptcy.
-The strong reliance on bank finance would, however, be another source that makes them harder to access alternative sources of funding.
+After the crash of the stock market, the number of bankruptcies in Japan steadily increased throughout the 1990s, and the total amount of debt outstanding of bankrupt firms peaked in 2000 (see Figure 1).
+The number of bankruptcies was very moderate for listed companies.
+In contrast, there were dramatic increases in bankruptcies among small and medium firms in the late 1990s and early 2000s.
+The low profitability of small and medium firms might be one source of the problem.
+The strong reliance on bank finance could, however, be another source that diminishes access to alternative sources of funding.

-The "Tankan Survey" of the Bank of Japan shows that lending attitudes of financial institutions became very tight in the late 1990s.
-The lending attitudes for large companies were, however, tight only temporarily.
-The tight attitudes for small and medium companies, in contrast, persisted and showed slow recovery throughout the 1990s and the early 2000s (Figure 2).
-The evidence supports the view that small and medium companies have more serious problems in finding alternative sources of funding during the financial turbulence.
+The "Tankan Survey" of the Bank of Japan shows that the lending attitudes of financial institutions became very tight in the late 1990s.
+The lending attitudes for large companies were also tight but only temporarily.
+Restrictive attitudes toward small and medium companies, in contrast, persisted and showed slow recovery throughout the 1990s and early 2000s (see Figure 2).
+Evidence supports the view that small and medium companies have more serious problems in finding alternative sources of funding during financial turbulence.

-Since the early 1990s, the Japanese banking sector had faced considerable problems deteriorating their loans.
-The problems became particularly serious in the late 1990s when several major financial institutions turned out to be in default.
-To the extent that the bank health does matter, deterioration of the bank health would tighten the bank's lending attitude and might increase the borrowers' default risk particularly for smaller firms.
-The hypothesis we will test in the following analysis is how large impacts several measures of the bank health had on probability of bankruptcy of unlisted firms in Japan in the late 1990s and the early 2000s.

-In the analysis, we test directly the effects of a variety of bank's health measures on default risks of unlisted borrowing firms in Japan.
-According to previous empirical studies, a firm has a larger default risk when it has larger debt-asset ratio, larger interest payments, and smaller profits.
+Since the early 1990s, the Japanese banking sector had faced considerable problems disposing loans that had gone bad.
+The problems became particularly serious in the late 1990s, when several major financial institutions turned out to be in default.
+To the extent that bank health does matter, deterioration of bank health would tighten the bank's lending attitude, and might increase the borrowers' default risk, particularly among smaller firms.
+The hypothesis we will test in the following analysis is the extent of the impact several measures of bank health had on the probability of bankruptcy of unlisted firms in Japan in the late 1990s and early 2000s.
+We test directly the effects of a variety of bank health measures on default risks of unlisted borrowing firms in Japan.
+According to previous empirical studies, a firm has a larger default risk when it has a larger debt-asset ratio, larger interest payments, and smaller profits.
 In the following model, we include these borrower's financial variables as benchmark explanatory variables.
 We then add several bank-related variables to allow the identity of its main bank to affect a firm's default risk.

-(2) Definition of "Bankruptcy"
+(2) Definition of Bankruptcy

-To measure default risk, we define "bankruptcy" as "a company that is experiencing difficulties in its management and that can no longer discharge liabilities it must pay off".
-We divide the bankruptcy into two categories: the "bankruptcy for liquidation purposes" and the "bankruptcy for reconstruction purposes".
-In the classification, "bankruptcy for liquidation purposes" includes "bankruptcy", "special liquidation", and most cases of voluntary liquidation, while "bankruptcy for reconstruction purposes" includes "the Corporate Reorganization Act", "the Civil Reorganization Act", "Commercial Law Dissolution", and small part of the voluntary liquidation.
-The former corresponds to Chapter 7 in the U.S. bankruptcy law and the latter to Chapter 11.
+To measure default risk, we define bankruptcy as "a company that is experiencing difficulties in its management and that can no longer discharge the liabilities it must pay off."5 We divide bankruptcy into two categories: "bankruptcy for liquidation purposes" and "bankruptcy for reconstruction purposes."
+In the classification, "bankruptcy for liquidation purposes" includes "bankruptcy," "special liquidation," and most cases of voluntary liquidation, while "bankruptcy for reconstruction purposes" includes "the Corporate Reorganization Act," "the Civil Reorganization Act," "Commercial Law Dissolution," and a small part of voluntary liquidation.
+The former corresponds to Chapter 7 in U.S. bankruptcy law, and the latter to Chapter 11.
 The classification follows that of TSR Database Service.
-In the Unites States, there are a number of studies that compared the costs of two types of bankruptcies:
+In the Unites States, there are a number of studies that compared the costs of the two types of bankruptcies: Chapter 7 vs. Chapter 11.6 The evidence suggests that Chapter 11 cases were better at retaining value throughout the bankruptcy process.
+Exploring the sources of two types of bankruptcies has important implications.

-5 More specifically, we define "bankruptcy" in the event that a company is recognized as corresponding to any of the following 7 cases; (1) Drawing unpaid notes two times and business is suspended.
-(2) Dissolution of the company (when the representative admits being bankrupt).
-(3) Applying for Corporate Rehabilitation Law to the court.
-(4) Applying for dissolution arrangement under Commercial Code to the court.
-(5) Applying for Civil Rehabilitation Law to the court.
-(6) Applying for bankruptcy to the court.
-(7) Applying for commencement of special liquidation proceedings to the court.
-The above can be classified broadly into "voluntary liquidation" consisting of (1) and (2), and " legal liquidation" consisting of (3) and (4).
+5 More specifically, we define "bankruptcy" in the event that a company is recognized as corresponding to any of the following seven cases: (1) drawing unpaid notes two times and business is suspended, (2) dissolution of the company (when the representative admits to being bankrupt), (3) applying for the Corporate Rehabilitation Law, (4)